Malik010605/Mes-Projets/Machine Learning/README.md

 - Plotly
 - PyDeck

-Le projet est entièrement documenté dans le dossier **Stage 1/**.
+The project is fully documented in the **Internship 1/** folder.

 ---

-# Objectifs pédagogiques communs
+# Common Learning Objectives

-- Préparer et nettoyer des données réelles
+- Prepare and clean real-world datasets
-- Concevoir un pipeline complet de Machine Learning
+- Design a complete machine learning pipeline
-- Comparer plusieurs modèles d'apprentissage
+- Compare different machine learning models
-- Optimiser les performances des modèles
+- Optimize model performance
-- Visualiser les résultats de manière interactive
+- Visualize results through interactive dashboards
-- Développer des applications de démonstration avec Streamlit
+- Develop demonstration applications using Streamlit

 ---

-Chaque dossier de projet contient son propre **README.md**, les fichiers sources ainsi que la documentation associée.
+Each project folder contains its own **README.md**, source code, and associated documentation.

-Pour toute question ou suggestion, n'hésitez pas à me contacter.
+Feel free to contact me if you have any questions or suggestions.